 The problem: a legitimacy crisis

-Since 2008, the economic sciences face a blatant crisis of legitimacy.
-Only a limited number of economists predicted the imminent crash of international financial markets, even retrospective analyses of the causes were partly contradicting.
-As a result, the reputation of central economic advisory bodies, such as the “Sachverständigenrat zur Begutachtung der gesamtwirtschaftlichen Entwicklung (SVA)” (engl.
-“Expert Council for Assessment of Overall Economic Development”) has suffered: “That a government can ignore the advice (of the SVA) so evidently is also due to the fact that economic research experts have jeopardised the voters’ trust.” (transl. from Patrick Bernau: „Abhängige Ökonomen“, in: FAZ vom 5.9.2015 (German)).
-Such a loss of influence in the field of political consulting and the additional damage to legitimacy in the media and civil society has led to defensive behaviour of economists, leaving little space for critical self-reflection.
+Since 2008 the economic sciences have faced a blatant crisis of legitimacy.
+Only a limited number of economists predicted the imminent crash of international financial markets, and retrospective analyses of the causes were in part contradictory.
+Ever since, the image of major economic research institutes has noticeably suffered.
+This loss of influence in the area of political advice and the additional loss of their legitimacy in the media and civil society has led to a defensive mood on the part of economists, leaving little space for critical self-reflection.

-The critics of the orthodox tradition of economics, however, are increasingly recognised by the public.
-The best sellers of economic literature in recent years were written less by orthodox economists than by “heterodox economists”, who consider economics primarily as a social science and point out how orthodox fallacies have led to a misguided “excess reliance on mathematics and abstraction of practical cultural, historical, political contexts”.
-Some exemplary works are by David Graeber: "Debt.
-The First 5000 Years", and Thomas Sedlacek: "The Economy of Good and Evil".
+Critics of the orthodox school are finding increasing sympathy in the public eye.
+The bestsellers in economic literature in recent years were written not just by orthodox economists, but also by “heterodox economists”, who consider economics primarily as a social science and point out how orthodox fallacies have led to a misguided “excess of reliance on mathematics and abstraction of practical cultural, historical, political contexts” (for example the works of David Graeber: “Debt.
+The First 5000 Years”, and Tomáš Sedláček: “The Economy of Good and Evil”).

-The diagnosis of the plural and heterodox economists focuses on the following points of criticism: the abstract model-type worlds of neoclassical equilibrium-economics are applied to reality without doing justice to social framework conditions in the least degree, detrimental to a sustainable economy.
-Moreover, the orthodox economists’ use of a hermetical terminology creates a disconnect between experts and their addressees in politics, media and civil society.
-Knowledge in the fields of social science and humanities including economic history, philosophy of science and ethics remain a marginal phenomenon in economic research and education.
-This has resulted in a rising speechlessness in areas where comprehensive interaction and an exchange of opinions would be necessary.
-The mathematically oriented economists stay among themselves and the gap to the colleagues off the “mainstream”, as well as to society as a whole, widens: there is much talk about each other, rarely with each other.
+The diagnosis made by plural and heterodox economists focuses on the following points of criticism: the abstract model-type worlds of neoclassical equilibrium economics are applied to reality without taking the social environment into account, thus rendering sustainable economics inconceivable.
+Moreover, orthodox economists’ use of a hermetical terminology creates a disconnect between them and their audiences in politics, media and civil society.
+Knowledge in the fields of social science and the humanities including economic history, scientific theory, and ethics turns into a marginal phenomenon of academia.
+This has resulted in a growing speechlessness where comprehensive interaction and an exchange of opinions is necessary.
+Mathematically orientated economists keep to themselves and the gap to colleagues outside of the mainstream, as well as to society as a whole, widens: there is plenty of talk about one another, rarely with one another.